Para leer esta hoja informativa en español, haga clic aquí.

 Some terms come from the community itself, while others are more clinical – and some may be considered stigmatizing.

-There are several terms with similar meanings that are used to describe HIV transmission at birth or early in life, and those who acquired HIV this way.
+Below are definitions for several terms with similar meanings that you may hear used to describe HIV transmission at birth or early in life, and those who acquired HIV this way.
 Some terms come from the community itself, while others are more clinical – and some may be considered stigmatizing.
+An organized group of adults living with early acquired HIV have stated that “lifetime survivors of HIV” or “Dandelions” are the terms to which they respond (more on this development below).

-- Perinatal infection, perinatally infected: Consider avoiding these terms.
+• Perinatal infection, perinatally infected: Avoid these terms.
 Refers to HIV acquired in the perinatal period, but the word "infection" or "infected" applied to a person is stigmatizing.
 See perinatal acquisition.

-- Vertical HIV transmission: Transmission from a parent to their offspring.
-Also a clinical term, though some advocates living with vertically acquired HIV have reclaimed this term and refer to themselves and others who share this experience as "verticals."
+• Vertical HIV transmission: Transmission from a parent to their offspring.
+Also a clinical term; in the past, some advocates living with vertically acquired HIV have reclaimed this term and refer to themselves and others who share this experience as "verticals."

 Individual and Social Challenges